General Info – summary

 Leaves

-On this evergreen tree, the alternate or spirally arranged Leaves tend to droop and are simple (have a single blade that may have incisions that are not deep enough to divide the leaf into leaflets).
+On this evergreen tree, the alternate or spirally arranged Leaves tend to droop and are simple (have a single blade that may have incisions but are not deep enough to divide the leaf into leaflets).
+Young leaves have a few stellate hairs.
 The leaves have Margins that are entire (with a continuous margin, not in any way indented).
-The Apex and Base both taper and may be sharply or bluntly tipped (photo 219.
+The Apex and Base both taper and may be sharply or bluntly tipped (photo 219).
 The leaves are glossy, dark green above and much lighter below (photo 219).
-The relatively narrow Blade is obovate to elliptic (Oval in outline, with narrowed to rounded ends and widest near the middle), dark green above, lighter below and up to 20 x 6,5cm.
-Young leaves have a few stellate hairs.
-The Midrib and lateral veins are visible and protrude below where 7 to 12 “pairs” lateral veins are visible.
-They curve and join before reaching the margin.
-The hairless dark Petiole (leaf stalk) is smooth, up to 5cm long, lightly swollen and may be darker just prior to joining the blade.
+The relatively narrow Blade is obovate to elliptic (Oval in outline, with narrowed to rounded ends and widest near the middle).
+They are up to 20 x 6,5cm.
+The Midrib has 7 to 12 “pairs” of visible lateral veins that protrude below.
+These veins curve and join before reaching the margin.
+The hairless Petiole (leaf stalk) is smooth, up to 5cm long, lightly swollen and may be darker just prior to joining the blade.
 This is called a pulvinus (a joint-like thickening in the petiole or petiolule).
-In Cola greenwayi the petiole is velvety.
+[In Cola greenwayi the petiole is velvety].
 Stipules (basal appendage of the petiole) are present but caducous (an organ or part which is easily detached and shed early) and are only visible on seedlings.
 Fallen leaves leave a leaf scar (photo 218 under Fruit).

 Flowers

-The small pale yellow Flowers are unisexual and monoecious (separate male and female flowers present on the same tree) or dioecious (having male and female parts on separate plants).
+The small pale yellow cup-shaped Flowers are unisexual and monoecious (separate male and female flowers present on the same tree) or dioecious (having male and female parts on separate plants).
 Flowers have brown hairs and scales.
 They may appear solitary, on short side branches or in small axillary clusters.
-Flowers may be cauliflorous (the production of flowers and fruits directly from the branches or trunks of woody or tropical plants) on old wood.
+Flowers may also be cauliflorous (the production of flowers and fruits directly from the branches or trunks of woody or tropical plants) and not from new growth or shoots.
 Flowers lack Petals but the Calyx has petal-like externally pubescent (with dense fine, short, soft hairs – downy) Sepals – each about 6mm long.
 These are coloured reddish-brown by the short soft rusty hairs.
 The lobes extend almost to the base.
 Male flowers are small.
-Usually 10 Stamens are united into a tube around the rudimentary ovary.
+The 10 Stamens are usually united into a tube around the rudimentary ovary.
 The sessile Anthers are 2-thecous (have 2 pollen sacs) and dehisce through longitudinal slits.
-In the Female flowers, there is a single compound Pistil (a unit of the Gynoecium, the female element of the flower, composed of the compound Ovary, Style and Stigma) and the sessile Ovaries are superior (said of an ovary that is free from the calyx or perianth).
+In the Female flowers, there is a single compound Pistil (a unit of the Gynoecium, the female element of the flower, composed of the compound Ovary, Style and Stigma) and the sessile Ovary is superior (said of an ovary that is free from the calyx or perianth).
 There are up to 5 Styles present, each with stigmas that are club-shaped and recurved.
 There is a ring of rudimentary Staminodes (sterile stamens) around the base of the ovary.
 (Oct-Nov).

 Fruit